 Mean score of companies in the Forestry and Logging industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Sveaskog reported total carbon emissions of approximately 310,387,000 kg CO2e, with Scope 1 emissions at about 17,300,000 kg CO2e, Scope 2 emissions at approximately 1,206,000 kg CO2e (market-based), and a significant contribution from Scope 3 emissions, which totalled around 291,882,000 kg CO2e.
-This represents an increase from 2023, where total emissions were about 256,491,000 kg CO2e, with Scope 1 at 12,136,000 kg CO2e, Scope 2 at approximately 948,000 kg CO2e (market-based), and Scope 3 at around 243,407,000 kg CO2e.
+This represents an increase from 2023, where total emissions were about 256,491,000 kg CO2e, with Scope 1 at approximately 12,136,000 kg CO2e, Scope 2 at about 948,000 kg CO2e (market-based), and Scope 3 at around 243,407,000 kg CO2e.
 Sveaskog has set ambitious climate commitments, including a target to reduce Scope 1 and Scope 2 emissions by 30% by 2020 compared to 2010 levels.
 Although this target was set for the near term, the company has also committed to achieving net-zero emissions across all scopes by 2050, as part of its long-term strategy.
-This commitment aligns with the Science Based Targets initiative (SBTi) framework, although it is noted that some near-term targets have been removed or expired.
-The company operates within the forestry and paper products sector, which is critical in addressing climate change through sustainable practices.
-Sveaskog's emissions data and climate commitments reflect its ongoing efforts to mitigate its environmental impact while maintaining operational efficiency.
+However, it is important to note that some near-term targets have been removed, indicating a shift in their commitment status.
+The company operates within the Forest and Paper Products sector, focusing on sustainable forestry practices.
+Sveaskog's emissions data is independently reported and does not cascade from any parent organization, ensuring that their commitments and performance are reflective of their own operations.

 Access structured emissions data, company-specific emission factors, and source documents